The Official Site of Songwriter Christina Lynn Martin, Writer and Producer of the Documentary Concert Romancing the West

 Her powerful lyrics and haunting Celtic folk style voice have moved audiences who feel the power of her story.
 These stories include ones that stir the soul by celebrating the history, mystery, and romance of the American Old West, relationships of love and loss, and the perpetual triumph of the human spirit while celebrating nature, history, and culture interwoven by exploring human experiences in memorable melodic songs filled with captivating textures and tempos.

-Christina is the co-founder of pop/rock group Velvet Bleu, formed in the early 90's with Melissa Ritter and Amy Dyer (The Blue Delilah's).
-Velvet Bleu's was known for a signiture vocal harmony blend, and powerful intricate arrangements.
+Christina is the the writer and co-producer of the critically acclaimed documentary concert Romancing the West.
+She tours with Romancing the West tours Nationally with her husband cowboy poet Butch Martin and often joined by Martin Gerschwitz (Iron Butterfly, The Animals).
+Christina is also the co-founder of pop/rock group Velvet Bleu, formed in the early 90's with Melissa Ritter and Amy Dyer (The Blue Delilah's).
+Velvet Bleu's was known for a distinctive vocal harmony blend, and powerful intricate arrangements.
+Melissa and Amy now also make cameo appearances in Romancing the West with their band "The Blue Delilahs".

-The Songs of Christina are brought to life on the concert stage with lush arrangements played by some of the most renown musicians of our time including, rock/fusion guitarist/composer Byron Fry (1 million listens on his CD “Combustible”), guitarists Nick Garrett Powell and Barney Paul (Merle Haggard, Bonnie Raitt), legendary jazz pianist Patti Moran McCoy (Gershwin’s Porgy and Bess with Duke Ellington) , Martin Gerschwitz of Iron Butterfly, one of America’s top bassists in bass player magazine, Baba Elefante, violinist Paul McIntire, sax man Monte Byrd, Lavell Jones (Neil Diamond and Jim Sitter.
-Christina and Velvet Bleu currently perform in Concert Theaters nationwide and tour with “Sons of the Oregon Trail” for some special joint events.
+The Songs of Christina are brought to life on the concert stage with lush arrangements played by some of the most renown musicians of our time including, guitarists Nick Garrett Powell and Barney Paul (Merle Haggard, Bonnie Raitt), legendary jazz pianist Patti Moran McCoy (Gershwin’s Porgy and Bess with Duke Ellington) , Martin Gerschwitz of Iron Butterfly, one of America’s top bassists in bass player magazine, Baba Elefante, violinist Paul McIntire, sax man Monte Byrd, Lavell Jones (Neil Diamond and Jim Sitter.

 Christina’s children, continuing the musical dynasty, began to take the stage with her and began recording their own projects.
-All of music can be heard on the radio stations listed on www.songsofchristina.com and is available online and in gift and iTunes and other music stores.
+Butch and Christina live in their log cabin on a ranch in Southern Oregon where they also record their weekly radio show Whittlers Corner.
+Christina Lynn Martin's music can be heard on the radio stations listed on www.songsofchristina.com and is available online and in gift and iTunes and other music stores.

 The Songs of Christina, celebrate the triumph of the human spirit, nostalgic places, the cycles of life, nature, and love in a haunting and memorable body of work.